cosmos/ibc-go/docs/versioned_docs/version-v8.3.x/02-apps/02-interchain-accounts/09-active-channels.md

 When using `ORDERED` channels, the order of transactions when sending packets from a controller to a host chain is maintained.

 When using `UNORDERED` channels, there is no guarantee that the order of transactions when sending packets from the controller to the host chain is maintained.
+Since ibc-go v8.3.0, the default ordering for new ICA channels is `UNORDERED`, if no ordering is specified in `MsgRegisterInterchainAccount` (previously the default ordering was `ORDERED`).

 > A limitation when using ORDERED channels is that when a packet times out the channel will be closed.